dawid-dahl-umain/product-health-dynamics/README.md

 - **Handoff (AI → Senior):** AI decays to 1.
 Seniors struggle initially (the mess resists improvement), then recover in an S-curve toward their ceiling.
 - **Handoff (AI → Junior):** AI decays to 1.
 Juniors recover more slowly and plateau lower than seniors.

-Shaded bands show where 80% of simulation outcomes fall.
+Shaded bands are **confidence bands**: they show the range where 80% of simulation runs land.
+The solid line is the average.
+Roughly: "best realistic case" at the top, "worst realistic case" at the bottom, with extremes (top/bottom 10%) excluded.

 ![Product Health Trajectories](./assets/Screenshot%202025-12-22%20at%2015.16.22.png)

+> **Run it yourself:** `npm install && npm run dev` opens an interactive version at `http://localhost:5173`

 ## For Client Conversations